danilolapegna/spotify-searcher/README.md

 This also allows the app to be fully reactive, as UI can be subscribed to realm changes.

-Also, in case of no network, in case an object is already available on Realm, it will be pre-emptively loaded.
+Also, in case of no network, and in case an object is already available on Realm, it will be pre-emptively loaded, so that the user experience is seamless, even in case of bad/no connection.

 There's also a quick check such that if the object is older than a day, or has some incomplete fields, the app will try reloading it.
+This way 1) No stale data will be persisted, and 2) No useless API calls are performed in case we have a "young" object to display already.

 ## Architecture